Skyrim gameplay mods

 A mod that simply causes ore lines in rocks to glow brightly, making spotting mining opportunities much easier.

 To Have and To Hold Marriage Mod

 Dynamic Fires allows you to light and extinguish flames in logical ways.
-Blast wood with your fireball spells to ignite, and hose it down with frost to put it out.
+Blast wood with your fireball spells to ignite and hose it down with frost to put it out.
 Torches can be used to light campfires with the bash attack, too.
 A small mod, but one that adds some excellent immersion.

 Horses are so pedestrian.
 Why gallop around on a steed when you could skitter on a giant spider, bound on a massive kitten, or balance on the shoulders of a troll.
-Monster Mounts allows you to ride on the back of 87 different wonderful monsters, all inflated to perfect mountable sizes.
+Monster Mounts allows you to ride on the back of 87 different, wonderful monsters, all inflated to perfectly mountable sizes.
 You’ve never looked heroic until you’ve ridden into battle on the back of an oversized puppy.